Previous dayApril 19, 2026Next day

 32.0 km---✓ ReviewedUSGS →

-A magnitude 4.1 seismic event took place 150 km E of Petropavlovsk-Kamchatsky, Russia on April 19, 2026 at 19:50 UTC.
-The hypocenter lay at 32.0 km, placing this in the shallow crustal category.
+A magnitude 4.1 earthquake was recorded 150 km E of Petropavlovsk-Kamchatsky, Russia on April 19, 2026 at 19:50 UTC.
+This was a shallow crustal earthquake, focused at 32.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 53.010°, 160.873°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19